aler9/sensor-imu/README.md

 C library for interacting with various IMUs (MPU6000, MPU6050, MPU6500, ICM20600, ICM20601, ICM2062).

+IMU model and address are autodetected during initialization.

 Works with the Raspberry Pi and probably with most of single-board computers equipped with I2C.

 ## Usage